explorable-viz/esop2025/author-response/response.md

 E')$ but also to a set of vertices $X$, so it does not type-check in my mind.
 - I wish you provided concrete runs of your algorithms
 - Line 450, aren't you missing $\exits x \in X' \cdot (x,y) \in R$?

-# Review C

-**Specific points to respond to**
-- Why the absence of loops?
-- Why no fixpoint operator?
-- **No anonymous supplement provided to play with those visualizations in real time**
-- If program is known statically, you should be able to compute graph along with data before serving it to the client